trek-view/basecamp/_posts/2021-12-10-underwater-gps-seawater.md

 ## Test summary

-Between depths of 5-10cm below the surface of the ocean renders the cameras GPS receiver to start failing significantly.
+Depths of 5-10cm below the surface of the ocean causes the cameras GPS receiver to start failing significantly.
 Any deeper and it's unusable.

-In summary, your MAX is great for scuba-diving where you can keep your camera on, or slightly below the surface, but you're still going to need another way of tracking GPS if you intent to go on deeper ([see our post Underwater Street View for some ideas](/blog/2020/underwater-google-street-view.md)).
+In summary, your MAX is great for snorkeling where you can keep your camera on, or slightly below the surface.
+However, you're going to need another way of tracking GPS if you intend to go on deeper ([see our post Underwater Street View for some ideas](/blog/2020/underwater-google-street-view)).

 ## A final note on freshwater

 Perfectly pure water has a very low conductivity, practically zero.
 However, almost all water has various impurities and ions that raise the conductivity.

 So if we assume that fresh water has a conductivity of 0.005 S/m, then the skin depth of GPS is about 20 cm.
 So the amplitude is reduced to 1% after 90 cm.

 It was previously noted, GPS signal is reduced to 1% of its amplitude after only 2.87 cm in saltwater.
-So a rough calculation would assume depths of 31x (90 cm / 2.87 cm) that of seawater are possible in freshwater.
-Doing the maths, 31x 5cm = 1.55 m.
+So a rough calculation would assume depths of 31 times (90 cm / 2.87 cm) that of seawater are possible in freshwater.
+Doing the maths, 31 x 5cm = a depth of 1.55 m.

-Now I just need to find a _warm_ freshwater body of water for the test.
+Now I just need to find a _warm_ freshwater body of water to conduct a test...